erma928/surveillance-people-counter/README.md

 ## Introduction
 The program detects people passing through specific line position in video surveillance.
 It makes uses of mog background modeling and subtraction process for contour detection per each frame.
-It also utilizes a simple modeling of motion trace to decide people movement.
+It also utilizes a simple modeling of motion trace to decide direction of people movement.
 The counts of entrance/exit are shown in console as well as image window by providing the `-w` switch when running the program.